Stirling, Australian Capital Territory

 Stirling is a suburb of Canberra, Australian Capital Territory, Australia.
-It is located in the Weston Creek district.
+It is situated within the Weston Creek district.

-The suburb is named after Sir James Stirling (1791–1865) who was the first Governor of Western Australia between 1829–1839 and established settlements at Perth and Fremantle in 1829.
+The suburb is named after Sir James Stirling (1791–1865), the first Governor of Western Australia from 1829 to 1839, who established settlements at Perth and Fremantle in 1829.
 The suburb was gazetted in 1970.
-Its streets are named after Western Australian pioneers.
+The streets of Stirling are named in honor of pioneers from Western Australia.

 Stirling contains the Weston Campus of the Canberra College, which is located on Fremantle Drive.